melihkaratekin/Angular-Shopping-Project/README.md

 > cd db <br>
 > json-server --watch shop.json

-3- Finally, we will run the project on localhost.
+3- Finally, we will open a new terminal and run the project on localhost.
 > ng serve --open

 WARNING!